 More than just clothes hangers

 Today the post is about a DIY on what to do with wooden clothes hangers.
 They are around for quite some time.
-In a way they’re sort of vintage with their distinctive form.
+In a way, they’re sort of vintage with their distinctive form.
 And maybe that’s why designers are triggered to upcycle them.
 Here are just two fantastic examples: Hangers Table by Federica Sala and Oh Man, it‘s a Ray! by Ingo Maurer.

 The coat rack DIY I’m showing you today is not only about a coat rack but more a coat, hat, purse rack.
-This Wooden Clothes Hangers Rack is created by Courtney Schutz, founder of blog A Little Glass Box.
+This Wooden Clothes Hangers Rack is created by Courtney Schutz, founder of the blog A Little Glass Box.
 This upcycle design piece is a result of a Pinterest challenge by Young House Love that she participated in.
 This challenge is about motivating Pinners to stop-pinning-and-start-doing.

 Courtney was first inspired by a photo on Pinterest that showed some wooden clothes hangers needly hanging in a row.
 They had text stenciled onto them.
-To her these hangers are like “little buddies to your clothes” and “wooden goodness”.
+To her, these hangers are like “little buddies to your clothes” and “wooden goodness”.

-Since she does not have an entry way closet, she decided to make coat, hat and purse hooks by upcycling wooden hangers.
+Since she does not have an entryway closet, she decided to make coat, hat and purse hooks by upcycling wooden hangers.

-The only objects she used were a reclaimed board, wooden hangers, some screws and a drill.
+The only objects she used were a reclaimed board, wooden hangers, some screws, and a drill.

-First the hangers were cut so they could be attached to a reclaimed board.
+First, the hangers were cut so they could be attached to a reclaimed board.
 Before doing that Courtney wrote some friendly text on them.
 Then the spacing of the hangers was determined on the back of the rack.
 This is done so you don’t have to wonder where to drill.
 After the holes were drilled the hangers were screwed onto the board from the back.
-Only thing left to do is take a drill and some brews to attach the rack to the wall.
+The only thing left to do is take a drill and some brews to attach the rack to the wall.
 Simple does it!